CodyAdam/cdy/README.md

 - [ ] Make it look nice in light mode
 - [ ] Make it responsive
 - [ ] Refetch on create
+- [ ] Check if slug is already used